By Dr. Salina Suy

 Some patients will need to do more to maintain their health.

-Toothpaste has different properties for whitening.
+According to a post on UK Smiles, toothpaste has different properties for whitening.
 I recommend usng a toothpaste that is suitable for brushing sensitive teeth for protection purposes.

 Although we all like to think we brush perfectly, sometimes we are brushing wrong.
 Reviewing proper brushing technique is important — if you have been brushing wrong all along, you could potentially have whiter teeth by improving your technique, frequency or toothpaste.